mblukac/reputation-olm-abm/README.md

-# Reputation systems and recruitment in online labor markets: Insights from an agent-based model
+# Reputation systems and recruitment in online labor markets: insights from an agent-based model

 Martin Lukac